karthikeya03/Leaf-analyzer/README.md

 ```

 ---
 ## Preprocessing and Data Augmentation
 All preprocessing is handled by Keras ImageDataGenerator.
 Normalization applies to both training and validation.
 Augmentation applies to training images only — validation images are only normalized, never augmented, so validation accurately reflects real-world inference.

 **Normalization:**
 ```python
 rescale=1./255
 ```
-Divides every pixel value by 255 so the range becomes [0.0, 1.0] instead of [0, 255].
-Neural networks train faster and more stably with small floating-point inputs.

 **Augmentation applied during training:**
 | Setting | Value | Reason |
 |---|---|---|
 | `rotation_range` | 20 degrees | Leaves are photographed at any angle.
 The model should not fail on a slightly tilted leaf. |